QubesOS/qubes-doc/developer/building/qubes-builder-v2.md

 title: Qubes builder v2
 ---

-This is a brief introduction of using Qubes Builder v2 to work with Qubes OS sources.
-It will walk you through installing and configuring Builder v2 and using it to fetch and build Qubes OS packages.
+This is a brief introduction to using Qubes Builder v2 to work with Qubes OS sources.
+It will walk you through installing and configuring Builder v2, and using it to fetch and build Qubes OS packages.

 For details and customization, use [Qubes OS v2 builder documentation](https://github.com/QubesOS/qubes-builderv2/).